jawoo/Global-Late-Blight-MetaModelling/README.md

 The metamodelling approach can be found in [Sparks, A. H., Forbes, G. A., Hijmans, R. J., & Garrett, K. A. (2011).
 A metamodeling framework for extending the application domain of process-based ecological models.
 Ecosphere, 2(8), art90. doi:10.1890/ES11-00128.1](http://www.esajournals.org/doi/pdf/10.1890/es11-00128.1).

 The study for which these models were developed can be found in [Sparks, A. H., Forbes, G. A, Hijmans, R. J., & Garrett K. A. (2014).
 Climate change may have limited effect on global risk of potato late blight.
-Global Change Biology (Accepted), doi:10.1111/gcb.12587](http://onlinelibrary.wiley.com/doi/10.1111/gcb.12587/abstract).
+Global Change Biology, doi:10.1111/gcb.12587](http://onlinelibrary.wiley.com/doi/10.1111/gcb.12587/abstract).

 ## Directory structure ##
 * **Cache** - Contains supporting data that has been modified from original format in some meaningful way.